cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

    :width: 800 px

-OpenIO internally uses the liberasurecode and allows the administrator to configure the algorithm and its K and M parameters.
+OpenIO internally uses liberasurecode and allows the administrator to configure the algorithm and its K and M parameters.
+There are several advantages to this:

-+ Uses much less disk space, depending on your K and M
++ It uses much less disk space, depending on your K and M.
-+ Parallelize the reads and the writes
++	Reads and writes are parallelized.
-+ Immediately informs the reader that the data has been corrupted
++	It immediately informs the user if data has been corrupted.

+On the other hand, there are some disadvantages:

-- Keeps K+M open sockets for each read/write operation
+- It keeps K+M sockets open for each read/write operation.
-- Consumes CPU for both reading and writing
+-	It consumes CPU for both reading and writing.
-- Raw chunks cannot be used as-is
+-	Raw chunks cannot be used as is.

 Replication
 ~~~~~~~~~~~

-Container replication is performed using the same mechanism as the Service
+Container replication is performed using the same mechanism as service
-Directory replication.
+directory replication.
 Each container has its own replication cluster.
-The
-participating container servers are selected when the container is
+The participating container servers are selected when the container is
-created.
-This selection is done respecting specific service distance
+created, and specific service distance constraints are respected.
-constraints.

 Object replication is performed at the chunk level.
 At the time of object
-upload, chunks are uploaded by the client on the chunk servers in parallel.
+upload, chunks are uploaded by the client to the chunk servers in parallel.
 If
 one of the chunk servers fails during this operation, the object upload can
 continue while the replication quorum is respected.